anthonyjsmith/anthonyjsmith.github.io/_posts/2017-11-17-fleshing-out-galatians.md

 > I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me (2:20).

-But as we die with Christ, we put our faith in God, who 'raised him from the dead'.
+But as we die with Christ, we put our faith in God, who 'raised him from the dead' (1:1).
 And we live in confident hope that 'whoever sows to please the Spirit, from the Spirit will reap eternal life' (6:8) and will one day 'inherit the kingdom of God' (5:21).

 > Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up (6:9).